Phillgb/ViSTA_GrAM/README.md

 The ViSTA model on which this module is based was developped by Jerome R. Mayaud, Richard M. Bailey and Giles F.S.
 Wiggs.
 The original code of the ViSTA model is available in Jerome Mayaud GitHub repository: https://github.com/jeromemayaud/ViSTA.git.

+The adaptation of the original version of the ViSTA model and the developpement of the grazing module were made by Phillipe Gauvin-Bourdon.